epinio/docs/docs/installation/other_inst_scenarios/install_epinio_on_rke.md

 1. [DNS setup](../../installation/dns_setup.md)

     For test and production environments.
-    You will define a system domain, for example, **test.example.com**.
+    You'll define a system domain, for example, **test.example.com**.

-    Then, continue with the [Epinio installation process](../../installation/install_epinio.md).
+Then continue with the [Epinio installation process](../../installation/install_epinio.md).